astral-sh/setup-uv/README.md

 [GitHub Actions Toolkit](https://github.com/actions/toolkit) to cache it as a tool to speed up consecutive runs on self-hosted runners.

-The installed version of uv is then added to the runner path, enabling subsequent steps to invoke it by name (`uv`).
+The installed version of uv is then added to the runner PATH, enabling subsequent steps to invoke it by name (`uv`).

 ## FAQ